 House apps to get you organised on moving day

 Taking an inventory before you move is a good idea.
 The Sortly app creates a visual inventory of your belongings.

 Insurance for first-time buyers, (or indeed anyone buying a house) is extremely important.
 Keeping a picture catalogue of your possessions can make it easier if you ever need to make a claim.

-Housing apps to help you make a home
+Best house apps to help you make it home

 Can technology help you settle in?